 Buffalo Safari Jeep Tour

-Dinner is $58 for adults, $51 for kids 12 and under.
+Dinner is $74 for adults (12 and older), $64 for kids 3 to 11.
 Kids under 3 are free and must ride in an adult’s lap.
 Reservations required.
 Vegetarian options available.
 Ride departs from Blue Bell Lodge.

 Guided Trail Rides